IRS Issues Guidance on Net Operating Loss Carryback Adjustments under the CARES Act

 The election statement must be attached to either the taxpayers’ amended tax return, Form 1045 or Form 1139, which only reports the taxpayer’s name, address and taxpayer identification number.

 If you incurred losses in these periods, please consult with your tax advisor.
-If you have any questions, please contact a member of our Tax Section.

 von Briesen & Roper Legal Update is a periodic publication of von Briesen & Roper, s.c.
 It is intended for general information purposes for the community and highlights recent changes and developments in the legal area.
 This publication does not constitute legal advice, and the reader should consult legal counsel to determine how this information applies to any specific situation.